ctkelley/SIAMFANLEquations.jl/README.md

 ## Future

-- 0.6.0 is the version I'll announce on NA-Digest.
-This will happen in late April.
 - 0.7.0 is the version that goes to the publisher.
 Target = June.
 - 0.8.0 is the version where I fix the problems the copy editors find. __This is the version that goes to the printer.__
 - 0.9.0 is the final tweaking of the codes, test problems, and examples.
 Nothing visible can change at this point.
 I can cleanup internal documentation for the codes, fix bugs, and tune the README.md files for repositories.